briandk/granovaGG/README.markdown

 1. A [presentation][Feb2011Presentation] Brian Danielak gave at the DC UseR group in February, 2011.
 2. A [presentation][2011July14Presentation] on some of the latest updates to `granovagg.1w` and `granovagg.contr`
 3. A [blog post][DoaneBlog] by William E. J. Doane describing the Dependent Sample plots.

-## How can I install the development version of granovaGG on my system?
-This one's easy.
-Just see our lovely [installation instrutions][1].

 ## How can I provide feedback?
 *  If you want to request something, or report a bug, use the [Issue Tracker][issueTracker]